shaky411/Bootstrap-Portfolio/README.md

 ## License

-Please refer to the license in the repo.
+* _This application has the MIT Licence_
+For more info, please go to the [licence description](https://opensource.org/license/mit/)